notjedi/notjedi.github.io/_posts/2021-07-11-elliptic-curve-cryptography.md

 that the computed number is always less than 2<sup>256</sup>?
 The answer is that we compute the Elliptic Curve over a finite field.
 Finite Fields are beyond the scope of this article so if you don't know what finite fields are then [this](https://www.youtube.com/watch?v=ColSUxhpn6A) would be a good place to start.
 To be frank even I don't know finite fields to it's core, but I got the basics down.
 Calculating Elliptic Curves over a finite field would make sure that the computed number is always less then 2<sup>256</sup>.
-A naive explanation of finite fields would be that we take the mod of the result comuted with respct to a number `p`.
+A naive explanation of finite fields would be that we take the mod of the result computed with respect to a number `p`.
 This number `p` is usually prime.
 In case of secp256k1 `p` is the largest prime number that is less than 2<sup>256</sup>.